ReactEngine/CommandCline/README.md

 ## License

-strongloop uses a dual license model.
+reactEngine uses a dual license model.

 You may use this library under the terms of the [Artistic 2.0 license][], or under the terms of the [StrongLoop Subscription Agreement][].